Basic Concepts, KPIs, and Relevant SDGs

 Why It Is Important to Us

-Having reflected on the previous lack of awareness of societal norms in the execution of our duties, flaws in our internal rules, and the inadequate understanding of laws and regulations relevant to our operations, Subaru is keenly aware of the need to change ways of thinking and completely change the culture.
-Subaru will dedicate the whole of the Subaru Group to promoting initiatives focused on compliance as a priority, with the aim of ensuring that Subaru resonates with and inspires trust in our customers and all other stakeholders.
+Having reflected on the previous lack of awareness of social norms in the execution of our duties, flaws in our internal rules, and the inadequate understanding of laws and regulations relevant to our operations, SUBARU is keenly aware of the need to change ways of thinking and completely change the culture.
+SUBARU will dedicate the whole of the SUBARU Group to promoting initiatives focused on compliance as a priority, with the aim of ensuring that SUBARU resonates with and inspires trust in our customers and all other stakeholders.

 Activities in the Six Priority Areas for CSR

 Aiming for the sustainable growth of the SUBARU Group through legal compliance and respect for human rights

 Toward a corporate group that is trusted and looked up to by society through the sincere actions of each employee

 Conducting sound and fair corporate activities under an effective compliance system

 SUBARU positions compliance as one of its most important management issues in order to maintain its standing as a corporate group that is trusted by and resonates with all stakeholders.
 We are committed to instilling a commitment to compliance with laws, regulations, internal rules, and social ethics and norms in the actions of every executive officer and employee of the SUBARU Group.
 We are keenly aware that any violation of laws or regulations could directly impact our corporate value, and therefore promote a management approach that respects the individuality and human rights of all those engaged in SUBARU's business activities.
 We also strongly recognize that the thorough enforcement of compliance across the organization serves as the bedrock of our management as we aim for highly sound business operations.